Unsolved Murders in Suffolk

 Linda Smith – 1961

-Twelve-year-old Linda Smith, from Earls Colne in Essex, was talking to a cobbler in the main street of her village when she was last seen alive.
-A retired farmworker found her body in the Suffolk countryside four days later, and it was determined at the post-mortem that her own scarf had been used to strangle her.
-The Met, Essex and Suffolk police worked together and despite several people being interviewed no charges were ever laid.
+Linda Smith, a resident of Earls Colne in Essex and aged twelve, was conversing with a cobbler on the main street of her village when she was last sighted alive.
+Following a search, her body was discovered in the Suffolk countryside by a retired farmworker four days later.
+The autopsy revealed that she had been strangled with her own scarf.
+The Metropolitan, Essex, and Suffolk police collaborated in the investigation, and despite questioning multiple people, no charges were filed.

 Bernard Oliver – 1967